-- 16. The actual total remuneration of the head of the college, disclosing separately salary, bonus, employer pension contribution and taxable and non-taxable benefits in kind.
+- 15. The actual total remuneration of the head of the college, disclosing separately salary, bonus, employer pension contribution and taxable and non-taxable benefits in kind.
+This should be the actual figure and not a banding.
 Where there is a change of head of the college during the year, details should be given separately for each person, noting the dates each was in post.
-Where the head of the college has been paid salary in lieu of pension contributions, this should be explained in the note. - 17.
+Where the head of the college has been paid salary in lieu of pension contributions, this should be explained in the note. - 16.
 The total number of higher paid staff, including senior post-holders, in bands of £10,000, above a threshold of total emoluments (excluding pension contributions and compensation for loss of office) of £60,000.
 The number of senior post-holders within each band should be separately identified.

-18. The aggregate amount of any compensation for loss of office payable to the head of the college and any staff member earning in excess of £60,000 per annum, together with the number of people to whom this was payable, or where the costs of all elements of a proposed arrangement amount to more than £75,000.
+- 17. The aggregate amount of any compensation for loss of office payable to the head of the college and any staff member earning in excess of £60,000 per annum, together with the number of people to whom this was payable, or where the costs of all elements of a proposed arrangement amount to more than £75,000. - Audit Scotland published a Good Practice Note on the preparation of the Remuneration report in May 2023 which colleges should refer to.
+The Good Practice Note can be found here: Remuneration Report - Good Practice Note on enhancing the quality of financial reporting (audit-scotland.gov.uk).